tillitis/tillitis-key1/README.md

-Each TKey device contains a Unique Device Secret (UDS), which together with the application measurement, and an optional user-provided seed, is used to derive key material unique to each application.
+Each TKey device contains a Unique Device Secret (UDS), which together with the application measurement, and an optional User-Supplied Secret (USS), is used to derive key material unique to each application.
 This guarantees that if the integrity of the application loaded onto the device has been tampered with, the correct keys needed for an authentication will not be generated.

-Key derivation with a user-provided seed allows users to build and load their own apps, while ensuring that each app loaded will have its own cryptographic identity, and can also be used for authentication towards different services.
+Key derivation with a User-Supplied Secret allows users to build and load their own apps, while ensuring that each app loaded will have its own cryptographic identity, and can also be used for authentication towards different services.